Interview with Yogesh Bijlani, Country Head and GM, Telenity APAC First Published on Voice and Data Online, by Malini N. on September 10, 2012

 Brief us on your India operations.

 India is a priority market for us.
-Telenity began as a support for sales and marketing unit in the initial days.
+Telenity began as a support for sales and marketing units in the initial days.
 In these 7 years, we have established a complete service support system and R&D center to enable local development.
 We strengthened all the dimensions of business engagement right from development to operations to managed services to sales and marketing to boost our Indian business.

 Which are your key markets?